necolas/react-native-web/docs/components/TextInput.md

 If `false`, text is not editable (i.e., read-only).

-**keyboardType**: oneOf('default', 'email-address', 'numeric', 'phone-pad', 'url') = 'default'
+**keyboardType**: oneOf('default', 'email-address', 'numeric', 'phone-pad', 'search', 'url', 'web-search') = 'default'

 Determines which keyboard to open.
+(NOTE: Safari iOS requires an ancestral `<form action>` element to display the `search` keyboard).

 (Not available when `multiline` is `true`.)